U.S. says Suriname president's son wanted to host Hezbollah

 WASHINGTON (Reuters) - A son of Suriname’s president invited people he thought were from the Lebanese paramilitary group Hezbollah to set up a base in his country to attack Americans in exchange for millions of U.S. dollars, U.S. prosecutors said on Friday.

-The younger Bouterse’s defense team said in a statement that he “is not, and never has been a supporter of any terrorist organization and never intended to render aid to such an organization.”

-Dino Bouterse held a senior counterterrorism post in the South American country, but was arrested in Panama in August and sent to New York to face charges of smuggling cocaine into the United States.
+The younger Bouterse held a senior counterterrorism post in the tiny South American country but in August was arrested in Panama and sent to New York to face charges of smuggling cocaine into the United States.
 He pleaded not guilty to those charges.

 According to a superseding indictment, U.S. authorities recorded conversations Bouterse had with unnamed people and at least one U.S. agent who posed as members of Iranian-backed Hezbollah.